tHE REALITY WE LIVE IN

 Active Uniform Response Alert, or AURA, is a two-part system that uses an improved Hue lighting system as well as an app to alert school administrators, faculty, and first responders to a shooting event.

-Hue lights are a combination between light changing bulbs and a bridge that connects to WiFi.
+Hue lights are a combination of light changing bulbs and a bridge that connects to WiFi.
 The new bridge will include auditory sensors that can recognize a gun being discharged and triangulate the sound allowing the lights to pinpoint the exact location while sending this information to the AURA app.

 The app will be equipped with a panic feature that will alert school administrators and first responders of an event in progress.
 Faculty can send an alert before a shot has been fired using the panic button on the app.